Laughter is timeless, imagination has no age, dreams are forever.” Walt Disney

 Overall we loved our breakfast, sure it wasn’t cheap but it was worth going.
 Personally, we only went twice through our seven days at Aulani and that was enough to experience the magic, enjoy the omelettes and fresh food.

-Dinsey Aulani has a great variety of other Disney dining options, whilst Makahiki is the only character dining experience in the resort, there are plenty of opportunities to grab a photo with your favourite characters with Daily meet and greets around the resort.
+Dinsey Aulani has a great variety of other Disney dining options, including the beautiful table service restaurant Ama Ama.
+Whilst Makahiki is the only character dining experience in the resort, there are plenty of opportunities to grab a photo with your favourite characters with a Daily meet and greets around the resort.

 A Disney Character Breakfast is only one way you can explore the magic of Disney Aulani resort.
 There are so many more magical things to do and see.